sangvo235/sangvo235/README.md

 Hi there, I am Sang!
 - 🏫 I'm studying Master of Information Technology (Software Development) at Swinburne University.
-- ✈️ I'm currently on an exchange semester at Technical University of Munich 🇩🇪.
 - 🏡 I'm from Melbourne, Australia 🇦🇺.
-- 🌱 I’m currently upskilling in JavaScript Frameworks.
+- 🌱 I’m currently upskilling in JavaScript Frameworks & Data Structures.
 - 📚 I'm currently reading Dune by Frank Herbert.
 - 🎨 I enjoy painting when I have a whole day off.
 - 🚀 I also invest in stocks within the ASX.

 Interested yet?
 Connect with me! 😊